Dictate to add tasks with Ramble

 Errors in Ramble

 The connection to Ramble may have temporarily dropped and show an error.
-We recommend you wait a few seconds and try again.
+Wait a few seconds and try again.
 If the error persists, please share your feedback.

 Get in touch